XvisionAS/futureon-k8s-integration-template/README.md

 1. Create or edit a `.npmrc` file containing the npm registry URL and authentication token for the **Skalar** registry.
 This is currently private.
 Please contact olav@futureon.com for this request.
 2. Server component, at the base root of this template, execute `npm install`, this will install everything needed to run `KPD` server, locally to the folder.
 3. VSCode plugin, is a bit trickier, as it needs to be installed globally.
-As some point it will be published to VS code extension repository, but for now : `npm install -g @skalar/kpd-vscode`
+As some point it will be published to VS code extension repository, but for now : `npm install -g @skalar/kpd-vscode` then in VS Code go to the Extensions view and choose _Install from VSIX_ from the actions menu.

 #### KPD Run